samuelludwig/Serenata/README.md

 and can retrieve information about your code to clients by communicating over sockets.
 Clients can use this information to provide various functionalities, such as autocompletion, code navigation and tooltips.

-## Why are the Composer dependencies in Git?
-This is something I'd rather have avoided, but as this code acts as a sort of payload for editor extensions and plugins that are usually written in another language, stripping the dependencies requires those plugins to install them again via composer.
-This in turn requests that the users of those plugins have composer installed as well, which increases the entry barrier for new users.

 ## Where is it used?
 Currently the core package is used to power the php-integrator-* packages for the Atom editor.
 See also [the list of projects](https://github.com/php-integrator).